devyhan/xcode-mcp/README.md

 - `startStopped` (optional): Whether to start the app in a paused state for debugger attachment
 - `environmentVars` (optional): Environment variables to pass to the app (key1=value1,key2=value2 format)
 - `xcodePath` (optional): Xcode application path (default: "/Applications/Xcode-16.2.0.app")
+- `listDevices` (optional): Display all detected devices with their IDs before running

 **Example**:
 ```